JuliaApproximation/DomainSetsCore.jl/README.md

 the set of all orthogonal `3x3` matrices with `Float64` elements.
 The typical `domaineltype` of an interval is `Float64`, which is the standard discrete approximation of continuous numbers in Julia.

+The interface is formally summarised in the following table:

 | Required methods | Brief description |
 | ---------------- | ----------------- |
 | `in(x, d)` | Returns `true` when `x` is an element of the domain, `false` otherwise |
 | `DomainStyle(d)` | Returns `IsDomain()` if `d` implements this interface |

+Optional methods include:

 | Important optional methods | Default definition | Brief description
 | --- | --- | --- |
 | `domaineltype(d)` | `eltype(typeof(d))` | Returns the type of discrete samples of the domain |

+Several extensions of this minimal interface are defined in the [DomainSets.jl](https://github.com/JuliaApproximation/DomainSets.jl) package

 ## Domains as mathematical sets